-Each resident's wellbeing and welfare is maintained by a high standard of evidencebased care and support.
+Each resident's wellbeing and welfare is maintained by a high standard of evidence-based care and support.
 Each resident has opportunities to participate in meaningful activities, appropriate to his or her interests and preferences.
 The arrangements to meet each resident's assessed needs are set out in an individualised personal plan that reflects his /her needs, interests and capacities.
 Personal plans are drawn up with the maximum participation of each resident.
 Residents are supported in transition between services and between childhood and adulthood.

-The inspector was satisfied that each resident's wellbeing and welfare was maintained by a high standard of evidence-based care and support.
+The inspector found that residents' wellbeing and welfare was promoted through a high standard of evidence based care and support.